 Some tracks are historical – Golden Bay’s Aorere walk follows a gold-mining water race, Coromandel trails follow old railways, and at Ōtaki Forks the track to Waitewaewae runs along a bush tramway.

 In April 1987 the Department of Conservation (DOC) was set up, bringing together government agencies in outdoor recreation and conservation (including the Forest Service and the Lands and Survey Department).
 The department took control of walking tracks in the national and forest parks.
-After some teething problems, DOC improved tracks, standardised signage and started a system of fees for back-country huts.
+After some teething problems, DOC improved tracks, standardised signage, and introduced a system of fees for using back-country huts.

 In the early 1990s DOC established a category of nine ‘Great Walks’ – tracks of outstanding natural beauty:

-In 2015 the government announced that a 45-kilometre Great Walk would be constructed in the Paparoa National Park as a memorial to the 29 men killed in the 2010 Pike River mine disaster.
+A new 55-kilometre Great Walk was constructed in Paparoa National Park from 2017 as a memorial to the 29 men killed in the 2010 Pike River mine disaster.
+It opened to trampers and mountain-bikers in late 2019.
+A side track leads to the mine site.

 In the high season, a pass is needed and a higher fee is charged for accommodation; in return the huts and tracks are of a better standard than in other areas.
 Some huts have flush toilets, heating, and gas cooking.